pushred/sixofone.pushred.co/README.md

 [![Semistandard Style][semistandard-badge]][semistandard]

-This is a post template for Six Of One.
+This is a post template and title editor prototype for Six Of One.
+Pages are:

+ - Rendered statically with a JavaScript build process
+ - Hosted on Amazon S3
+ - Distributed globally over the Amazon CloudFront CDN

 Table of Contents
 -----------------